atmin/moodle-concept-map/README.md

 ## Intro

-atmin/moodle-concept-map is a Database Activity field type representing a [Concept map](https://en.wikipedia.org/wiki/Concept_map).
+`atmin/moodle-concept-map` is a Moodle Database Activity field type representing a [Concept map](https://en.wikipedia.org/wiki/Concept_map).
 Vertices and edges can have labels.
-If a vertex label is omitted, it becomes invisible while still connecting edges, thus arbitrary shapes can be drawn via edges.
+If a vertex label is omitted, it becomes invisible while still connecting edges, thus arbitrary shapes consisting of straight lines can be drawn.

 [Online demo of the component](https://atmin.github.io/moodle-concept-map/)